learning-toolbox/viridi/packages/vite-plugin-viridi/README.md

 const {content, prompt} = await note.data();
 ```

-#### Note Log/History (Git)
+#### Note Log/History using Git (WIP)

-If your project **uses** Git, you may be interested in seeing how your notes evolve over time.
+If your project **uses** `git`, you may be interested in seeing how your notes evolve over time.
 This opt-in feature will create a log of changes for each note.
 Viridi will dynamically load the content of the log, when you want it.

 #### Link Monitoring (WIP)